 In 2004 a young student from Hong Kong local schools named Jasmine Lau signed up for Humanities I in Action; the course, as she said to myself and her teacher Ms. Talbot last week at her wedding, was “life-changing.”
 The “in Action” class and her subsequent experiences impacted the trajectory of Jasmine’s life in significant ways.
 Several years later she along with some of her HKIS friends helped to start a girls scholarship program with an NGO called CWEF that has sponsored more than 450 girls in southern China to gain a high school education, and is still running to this day.
 After graduating from college, Jasmine established her own NGO in Beijing that she still directs called “Philanthropy in Motion” (PIM).
 In 2015 HKIS awarded her the Alumna of the Year Award, and in 2016 Forbes named her as a young social entrepreneur to watch.
 (Hit here to see a very fine video Jasmine made about the girls scholarship program in 2007 – and see her as a high school student, too!)

-When she and her now-husband Ashwin decided to get married, they asked if I, along with John Ditton, the technology teacher from Ashwin’s high school in New York, would serve as co-officiates of their wedding in Bagan, Burma on December 31st.
+When she and her now-husband Ashwin decided to get married, they asked if I, along with John Ditton, a retired technology teacher from Ashwin’s high school in New York, would serve as co-officiates of their wedding in Bagan, Burma on December 31st.
 It was an extraordinary event for an extraordinary couple, both of whom see social engagement as a cherished core value in their lives, which became especially evident to me at the wedding.
 I only have the deepest respect for Jasmine and Ashwin, and along with John feel honored to have been involved in their ceremony.
 This blog entry shares the messages that John and I delivered to the couple and wedding audience in the middle of a field surrounded by a few of the 2000+ temples that dot the flat Bagan landscape in central Burma.

 First Wedding Reflections